Richard Johnson (soccer): Club career

 Playing in a match against Manchester United on 29 April 2000 Johnson ruptured knee ligaments.
 He did not return until 28 April 2001, featuring in the final three games of the 2000–01 season.
 However, Johnson suffered a relapse, and he missed all of the 2001–02 season.
 He returned intermittently in the autumn of 2002, but after picking up another injury was sent on loan to Northampton Town for a month in February 2003 to gain fitness.
-He scored one goal - against Watford's rivals Luton Town - in 6 games for the Cobblers.
+He scored one goal – against Watford's rivals Luton Town – in 6 games for the Cobblers.

 Returning to Watford, Johnson featured in the final few games of the season, but still struggling for fitness and a first-team place he was released in October 2003.
 He had played 277 times for the Hornets in 11 years at the club, scoring 22 goals.
-He subsequently joined Colchester, playing a singular game for the Us in the Football League Trophy.
+He subsequently joined Colchester United, playing a singular game for the Us in the Football League Trophy.
 After just a month in Essex, Johnson joined Stoke City.
 He played nine times for the Potters before joining Queens Park Rangers in February 2004, who were driving towards promotion from Division Two.
 Johnson played 11 times in Rangers' run-in, helping them to secure second position and automatic promotion.

 Johnson started the 2004–05 season in the first-team, but found the step-up to the Championship too demanding and slipped out of the team at the end of August.
 In October 2004 he was loaned to Milton Keynes Dons for whom he played three times.
 Returning to QPR, he was unable to regain his place and he was released at the end of the season having not played another game for the London club.